UniCausal: Unified Benchmark and Repository for Causal Text Mining: Methodology

 \subsubsection{Sequence and Pair Classification}

 For each classification task, we pooled the token embeddings into a sequence embedding by extracting the embedding on the \texttt{[CLS]} token.
-The sequence embeddings was then fed into a sequence classifier $g(.)$ to predict logits for the two labels: \emph{Causal} and \emph{Non-causal}.

-The logits produced were compared against the true sequence label $y$ to calculate Cross-Entropy (CE) Loss for learning.
+The sequence embeddings was then fed into a sequence classifier $g(.)$ to predict logits for the two labels: \emph{Causal} and \emph{Non-causal}, as in $\hat{y} = g(\vec{r_{[CLS]}})$.
+We compared the logits with the true sequence label $y$ to calculate Cross-Entropy (CE) Loss for learning.